Merck Manual

 Invasive aspergillosis

-A rapidly invasive infection in the lungs often causes cough, fever, chest pain, and difficulty breathing.
-Without treatment, this form of invasive aspergillosis is fatal.
+This form is a rapidly invasive infection in the lungs and often causes cough, fever, chest pain, and difficulty breathing.
+Without treatment, invasive aspergillosis is fatal.

 Aspergillosis that spreads to other organs makes people very ill.
 Symptoms include fever, chills, shock, delirium, and blood clots.
 Kidney failure, liver failure (causing jaundice), and breathing difficulties may develop.
-Death can occur quickly.
+This type of infection can be rapidly fatal.

 Diagnosis of Aspergillosis